AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

-The key vocabulary you need to learn for your AQA GCSE Religious Studies Christianity and Islam paper.
+The Religious Studies glossary includes all the key vocabulary for your AQA GCSE Religious Studies Christianity and Islam paper.
 Find all the terms and definitions you need to understand, from ‘ablution (wudu)‘ to ‘zinah‘.

 A (ablution (wudu) to awe)

-In Islam, ablution (or wudu in Arabic) is the term for the ritual washing of hands, mouth, nostrils, arms, face, ears, hair, and feet before prayer.
+Ablution (or wudu in Arabic) is the term for the ritual washing of hands, mouth, nostrils, arms, face, ears, hair, and feet before prayer – within the Islam faith.

 Adalat